 Beginning in 2012 the book formed the basis of film retrospectives in Austin, Montreal, Los Angeles, Brussels, Amsterdam, Melbourne and more.
 The book was responsible for the re-popularization of many forgotten films, and since its publication, “House of Psychotic Women” has been referred to as a film subgenre unto itself.

 To mark its 10th anniversary in 2022, Kier-La Janisse and FAB Press reteamed to produce an expanded edition of HOUSE OF PSYCHOTIC WOMEN, featuring new writing on 100 more films – many of which were inspired in part by the book itself – and hundreds of images, including a 48-page full color section.
-The expanded edition of HOUSE OF PSYCHOTIC WOMEN will launch at Montreal’s Fantasia Film Festival on July 24th in a limited edition, large-format hardcover.
+The expanded edition of HOUSE OF PSYCHOTIC WOMEN launched at Montreal’s Fantasia Film Festival on July 24, 2022 in a limited edition, large-format hardcover.
 See the SHOP page to buy the book and related merchandise.

 Image: LES ABYSSES (Nikos Papatakis, 1963)